 Welcome to Two Views Movies!
 We are two guys from Kansas City, Missouri who love watching movies almost as much as we love arguing about them.
-We host a spoiler-filled podcast to talk all things movies.
-Not into spoilers?
-We’ve got you covered with spoiler-free reviews as well.
+We host a weekly podcast to talk all things movies.
+Want more than just the podcast?
+We’ve got you covered with spoiler-free written reviews as well.

 Not sure if a movie is worth seeing?
 Want to know more about a movie but don’t want it to be spoiled?
 Our written reviews are spoiler-free so that you can get our views of a movie before you see it.

-Already watched a movie and want to know what we thought about it?
-Listen to a podcast episode on which we break down our thoughts on the movie.
+Want a deeper discussion on a movie?
+Listen to our podcast episode on which we break down our thoughts on the movie.
 Do you agree with one of us?
 Both?
 Neither?
 The only way to know is to download and listen!
+And don’t worry — we’ll warn you before we dive into spoilers.

 we love WATCHING MOVIES